ryanlalchand/ryanlalchand/README.md

 # Hi, I'm Ryan!

-I'm a Junior Software Developer at NuWorks using Flutter and AWS.
+I'm a Software Developer at GIE Media.
+I have prior experience with Flutter and Next.js/React.js, but now learning ASP.NET MVC.

 Connect with me on [LinkedIn](https://linkedin.com/in/ryanlalchand)!